 Before the 1860s, the Battleship was the queen of the ocean.
-It had titanic guns capable of blowing enemy ships out of the water, and armor thick enough to bounce off enemy shells.
+It had titanic guns capable of blowing enemy ships out of the water, and armor so thick that enemy shells just bounce harmlessly off.
 Granted it had all the speed and turning radius of a pregnant hippo, but that didn't matter.

 Until some clown invented the Torpedo Boat.
 These little gnats could run rings around the battleships, were too agile to be targeted by the battleship's guns, and had torpedoes quite capable of sending the battleship to Davy Jone's Locker.
 Especially since the torpedo boats would attack in packs of twenty or more.
 The battleship was much too ponderous to avoid the swarm of torpedoes the pack would launch.

 So the Destroyer was invented.
 This name was actually short for "Torpedo-boat Destroyer."
 This was a speedy, agile warship with quick guns designed to chew up torpedo boats.
 Of course this ability came at a price.
 The destroyer speed came at the cost of no armor, and the quick guns meant they are too light to damage anything heavier than a torpedo boat.

 The upshot of this is that destroyers are pathetically vulnerable to enemy battleships.

 So destroyers and battleships have to support each other.
 Destroyers protect their sister battleships from enemy torpedo boats, and battleships protect their sister destroyers from enemy battleships.